2023 Burning Man Packing List: Don’t Forget These Items

 What you give back to the community is up to you, but make sure you don’t just take from others.
 Giving your unique gifts to other people is a really fun and rewarding experience.

 Also, know that no matter how much you prepare, you will likely find yourself in a situation where you don’t have something that you need or in a situation that is mentally taxing in some way.
-That’s all a part of the experience, so try to lean into it and ask your fellow Burners for help if you’re having a tough time.
+That’s all a part of the experience, so try to lean into it and ask new Burner friends for help if you’re having a tough time.
 It’s an extremely friendly and supportive environment.

 For transparency, some of the links above are affiliate links, which means that if you decide to make a purchase, I will earn a commission at no additional cost to you.
 I have personally used all of these products and found them incredibly valuable at Burning Man.
 I’m recommending them to you with the hope that they will help you have a better experience at Burning Man, not because of the small commissions I will make.